green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/metric-providers-overview.md

 If you wish to run them independently however, you can do so as a C program or with the python wrapper.
 The C program will output all of its data as a continuous stream to Stdout.

+To activate a metric provider simply uncomment the line where it's name appears.
+To de-activate it comment it out.

 #### C

 After building the metric provider binary via the `Makefile` or `install.sh` script, simply run it.